-This is our town!
-This is Homer, Alaska, on stunning Kachemak Bay.
-Made famous as "The End of the Road" in Tom Bodett's tales, Homer is at the end of the Sterling Highway, 250 miles south of Anchorage, surrounded by wilderness and ocean.
+Welcome to our town, Homer, Alaska, on stunning Kachemak Bay!
+Made famous as "The End of the Road" in Tom Bodett's tales, Homer is at the end of the Sterling Highway, 200 miles south of Anchorage, surrounded by wilderness and ocean.

-Home to the Discovery Channel's "The Last Frontier" Kilcher family, and homeport to the F/V Time Bandit of the Discovery Channel's "Deadliest Catch" fame, Homer's museums, art galleries, fine dining (you will be amazed at the quality of our restaurants) and deluxe accommodations, all help create Alaska-sized memories to last a lifetime.
+Home to the Discovery Channel's "The Last Frontier" Kilcher family, and homeport to the F/V Time Bandit of "Deadliest Catch" fame, Homer's museums, art galleries, fine dining and seaside accommodations, all help create Alaska-sized memories to last a lifetime.